As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Jan Vilcek: Biological Medicine for Arthritis

 Jan Vilcek was born in 1933 in Bratislava.
-He was born in a Jewish family who managed to avoid being transported to a concentration camp and then he imigrated to United States in 1965.
+He was born in a Jewish family who managed to avoid being transported to a concentration camp and then he immigrated to the United States in 1965.

 Jan Vilcek is a prominent world figure in the field of immunology and microbiological research, who has been working at the University of New York since 1973.
 He is the inventor of REMICADE, which is used in the treatment of chronic inflammatory diseases such as Crohn’s disease.

-He is the recipient of several prestigious awards, such as the Albert Gallatin Prize, the highest university honor and the highest US Medal of Technology and Innovation Award awarded by the US President Barack Obama in 2013.
+He is the recipient of several prestigious awards, such as the Albert Gallatin Prize, the highest university honor, and the highest US Medal of Technology and Innovation Award awarded by US President Barack Obama in 2013.